eversinc33/Banshee/README.md

 Using the undocumented `gafAsyncKeyState` function we can parse keystrokes from a session without using any API calls besides reading memory (https://www.unknowncheats.me/forum/c-and-c-/327461-kernel-mode-key-input.html).

+## Misc

+#### Communication over SharedMemory

+Banshee does not communicate over IOCTLs as most drivers do, but rather over shared memory.
+This way no `DriverObject` needs to be registered, which would point to our unbacked memory region (if mapped to memory) and would lead anti-rootkit software directly onto us.
+We can still get clapped with NMI callbacks, but hopefully, a custom mapper I have planned should solve that (WIP).

 ## Patchguard triggering features

 These should only be used with a patchguard bypass or in a lab environment as they trigger BSOD.